tendai22/dpans94_ja/app.md

 ## D.1 FIG Forth (circa 1978)

-FIG Forth was a “model” implementation of the Forth language developed by the Forth Interest Group(FIG).
+FIG Forth was a "model" implementation of the Forth language developed by the Forth Interest Group(FIG).
 In FIG Forth, a relatively small number of words were implemented in processor-dependent machine language and the rest of the words were implemented in Forth.
 The FIG model was placed in the public  domain, and was ported to a wide variety of computer systems.
-Because the bulk of the FIG Forth  implementation was the same across all machines, programs written in FIG Forth enjoyed a substantial  degree of portability, even for “system-level” programs that directly manipulate the internals of the Forth  system implementation.
+Because the bulk of the FIG Forth  implementation was the same across all machines, programs written in FIG Forth enjoyed a substantial  degree of portability, even for "system-level" programs that directly manipulate the internals of the Forth  system implementation.

 FIG Forth implementations were influential in increasing the number of people interested in using Forth.
-Many people associate the implementation techniques embodied in the FIG Forth model with “the nature of Forth”.
+Many people associate the implementation techniques embodied in the FIG Forth model with "the nature of Forth".

 However, FIG Forth was not necessarily representative of commercial Forth implementations of the same  era.
-Some of the most successful commercial Forth systems used implementation techniques different from  the FIG Forth “model”.
+Some of the most successful commercial Forth systems used implementation techniques different from  the FIG Forth "model".

 ## D.2 Forth 79

 The Forth-79 Standard resulted from a series of meetings from 1978 to 1980, by the Forth Standards Team, an international group of Forth users and vendors (interim versions known as Forth 77 and Forth 78 were also released by the group).

 Forth 79 described a set of words defined on a 16-bit, twos-complement, unaligned, linear byte-addressing  virtual machine.
-It prescribed an implementation technique known as “indirect threaded code”, and used the  ASCII character set.
+It prescribed an implementation technique known as "indirect threaded code", and used the  ASCII character set.

 The Forth-79 Standard served as the basis for several public domain and commercial implementations,  some of which are still available and supported today.